 Develop a cloud migration strategy

 You can’t suddenly decide to move your business to the cloud.
-You need a plan that weighs costs, security risks, management buy-in, and so on.
+You need a cloud migration strategy that weighs costs, security risks, management buy-in, and so on.

 Visualize your network infrastructure

-You need a complete understanding of current network infrastructure.
+You need a complete understanding of your current network infrastructure.
 Map out your system so you understand how the systems work together to deliver customer value.
-Mapping out your network helps you make better decisions when adapting processes to cloud-based technologies.
+Documenting your network helps you make better decisions when adapting processes to cloud-based technologies.

 Promote a culture shift

 Adding cloud computing to your business can come with growing pains.
 You will need to help management and employees to shift their thinking from how processes and procedures have been done traditionally, to how they can now be done in the cloud.
 Help people to understand how CloudOps is aligned with DevOps strategies to provide greater flexibility, agility, and speed.

 Allow user self-provisioning

 Provide tools that allow end-users to set up and launch applications and services that they need without involving IT.
 This frees up the CloudOps team to focus on their jobs without worrying about simple, but time-consuming, requests from employees.